rdwr-vijaykumarb/mimir-cardicop/README.md

 ### Prerequisites

-* Grafana Mimir (with Store Gateway, Ruler, and Query Frontend)
+* Grafana Mimir (with Store Gateway, Ruler, and Query Frontend) with cardinality analysis enabled.

 * Grafana Loki (for query analysis)